Owen Redahan. MBACP. B.Sc.(Agr)

 Every day I see people who have, amongst other things, relationship issues, anxiety issues, trouble with the loss of loved ones, low self-esteem, and sexuality questions.
 I carry out couple counselling for those who want to sort out relationship problems and also work with individuals of all age groups.

 My offices are conveniently placed in East London (E14) serving - SE21, SE24 and E15 and people from other areas mainly working in Canary Wharf and Stratford.
-I am also happy to see clients from further afield.
+I also see clients in Earlsfield/Southfields (SW18) which is convenient for Wandsworth and Wimbledon.

 Call or text me on 07984 476 674 or visit my website - www.owen-redahan.co.uk.